Mighty Pucks Inline Hockey Program

 This program was originally developed to be available to Skate Australia affiliated members only.

-In January 2020, the Skate Australia Board and the Inline Hockey Australia (ILHA) National Executive Committee (NEC) decided to make the resources available publicly under the principles of Creative Commons (cc), to encourage the development of inline hockey everwhere.
+In January 2020, the Skate Australia Board and the Inline Hockey Australia (ILHA) National Executive Committee (NEC) decided to make the resources available publicly and FREELY under the principles of Creative Commons (cc), to encourage the development of inline hockey everwhere.

 Throughout the writing, design and production of this resource a number of people have played an